justicephysics/humanos2.0/expanding-cloud.md

 Galaxies that were ejected from the Big Bang with greater initial speed have traveled further from the centre of mass.
 When we look at a galaxy that is very distant, we are likely looking at one of those faster‑moving clumps.
 Its recessional velocity relative to us is higher.

-The relationship between distance and speed—Hubble's Law, \(v = H_0 \times d\)—is the natural statistical signature of an expanding cloud of debris.
+The relationship between distance and speed—Hubble's Law, ( $$v = H_0 \times d$$ )—is the natural statistical signature of an expanding cloud of debris.
 This same pattern appears in:

 - **Supernova remnants** — the outer shells are moving faster and have traveled further.
 - **Conventional explosions** — faster fragments reach greater distances.